As a small business or an individual freelancer, how to calculate the break-even point for software development services business

 - When clients make a payment for the project – As soon as the client makes the payment, you add it to the revenue for the month and not when it started or finished.
 If the client pays in parts, you add the amount as revenue.

 All the above calculations work fine for small projects in small companies.
 However, none of them is used for larger companies.
 Ideally, estimates are for the work done on a project in a period, along with the associated expenses.

 So if a project started in May and completed 40% in June, 40% of the total project’s revenue value should be added in June’s revenue.
 Estimating 40% of work is complete in a month can be tough for smaller companies.
 So one can use the more natural option for the sake of calculations.

 As one grows, one can adopt a more accurate method of calculation.
 However, as a small Software Development Services company willing to calculate the break-even point, one can use the not so efficient ways to calculate the income as well as the expenses.

 Once the company generates revenue equal to the total expenses, it is the break-even point.

-If you don’t know your break-even point, you don’t know your business and you are doing it all wrong.
-Even today I know my break-even point and what’s the minimum I need to earn in a month to break even and often the bear minimum earning happen in the first week of the month itself.
+If you don’t know your break-even point, you don’t know your business, and you are doing it all wrong.
+Even today, I know my break-even point and what’s the minimum I need to earn in a month to break even and often the bare minimum earning happen in the first week of the month itself.